Los Angeles Car accident Lawyer

 • The injured party’s own uninsured motorist coverage

-• Suing the responsible driver directly, if he or she has assets to pay damages
+• Suing the responsible driver directly, if he or she has assets to pay for damages

 • Pursuing another party who is partially responsible

 Recovering damages under these circumstances can be challenging, and typically requires investigation.
-A seasoned car accident claim attorney can be your best resource when you are facing this complication in your injury case.
+A seasoned Los Angeles car accident attorney can be your best resource when you are facing this complication in your injury case.

 Most car accident cases involve litigation against a driver who was negligent.
 However, the fault for some motor vehicle accidents lies with another party.
 Some common examples include accidents caused by vehicle defects and those caused by faulty maintenance.
 In such cases, the vehicle manufacturer, the party responsible for maintenance, the owner of a commercial vehicle or another party may be responsible for your injuries.
 However, the basis for these legal claims and the litigation process will differ somewhat from the typical car accident case.